David against Goliath. That’s what it’s like when a medium-sized business tries to get a good discount from a top tier supplier.

 How GPOs Increase Your Buying Power

-For categories where you want to decrease spend, but you have few resources, a Group Purchasing Organization (GPO) is perfect.
+For categories where you want to decrease spend, but you have few resources, a Group Purchasing Organization (GPO) is a perfect fit.

 How Businesses Benefit from Partnering With a GPO